-Most TNRC materials are designed for educational purposes— for use in college classrooms or corporate training settings.
-TNRC cases and exercises help mediators and facilitators introduce their clients to a process or issue and help individuals who want to enhance their negotiation skills and knowledge.
+TNRC materials are designed for educational purposes.
+Negotiation examples and simulations are used in college classroom settings or corporate training settings; used by mediators and facilitators seeking to introduce their clients to a process or issue; and used by individuals who want to enhance their negotiation skills and knowledge.

 Role-play simulations introduce participants to new negotiation and dispute resolution tools, techniques and strategies.
-Videos are also a helpful way of introducing viewers to key concepts, and TNRC books, case studies, and periodicals address the theory and practice of negotiation and conflict management.
+Our videos, books, case studies, and periodicals are also a helpful way of introducing viewers to key concepts while addressing the theory and practice of negotiation and conflict management.

 - Gender Discrimination: How to Reach a Negotiated Agreement

 - Article: Negotiation and Nonviolent Action: Interacting in the World of Conflict